 If we’ve been struggling with sleep for a period of time it’s natural that we may have developed a negative expectation of a good night’s sleep.
 Some clients report at the outset of therapy that they “dread bedtime”.
 Unfortunately, if you think you won’t be able to sleep it’s almost certain that you won’t and so the negative cycle sets in with more expectations of not sleeping.

 Hypnotherapy breaks the vicious cycle of insomnia and anxiety.

 Through a combination of solution-focused talking therapy and hypnosis, hypnotherapy helps to address any underlying anxiety and stress, often caused by work, relationship, health or financial worries.
 We work to positively reframe the way you think and feel about sleep and bedtime, and re-programme the mind in expectation of a good night’s sleep.
 Hypnosis is a deep state of relaxation, relaxation in itself being one of the key elements in falling asleep easily.
 Through hypnosis we can re-train the mind into relaxing and develop new and positive expectations of sleep, allowing all those bedtime concerns to be a thing of the past.

 To find out more about hypnotherapy and how it can help you to sleep well and reduce anxiety, please call 07514 931 096 or email me using the contact form.

-Appointments are available online and in Wellfield Clinic in Penarth and in Tiverton in Devon.
+Appointments are available online, in Wellfield Clinic in Penarth and in Tiverton in Devon.